 The profiles element defines the connection profiles for connecting to the specified servers.
 Element profiles can contain multiple profile elements.
-Each profile defines the connection rules to one server.
+Typically, each profile defines the connection rules to one server.
+A generic profile, specifying for example required algorithms, can be used with the sshg3, scpg3 or sftpg3 command-line option --template-profile when connecting to servers.
 The settings in the profile element override the default connection settings.